Showing posts with label 1980s. Show all posts

 Barbra Streisand and Diane Ladd in a scene from 1981's ALL NIGHT LONG

-Cheryl enjoys one of her lavender-tinted cigs while Diane Ladd,
+Cheryl enjoys one of her lavender-tinted cigs while Diane Ladd, as

 The Stars of Funny Girl and Pineapple Express,